BU-ISCIII/RNAseq-nf/docs/output.md

 * `FPKM_higher_1000_no2samp.pdf`
   * PDF file with the hierarchical clustering of the samples based in the genes with an FPKM higher than 1000
 * `heatmapCounts_padj_0.01.pdf`
-  * Heat map of the differential expression cosnidering the genes with an adjusted pvalue smaller than 0.01
+  * Heat map of the differential expression considering the genes with an adjusted pvalue smaller than 0.01
       * KGN vs WT
       * KGN vs CRSPR
       * KGN vs NULL